Ilan Sadeh: Background and activities

+Sadeh has argued that the State of Israel should not be regarded as the representative of Holocaust survivors.
+Sadeh has criticized the actions of some Zionist organizations and the JDC during WWII, alleging inadequate assistance to European Jews, instead prioritizing the needs of the Yishuv in Palestine.

 The situation in Israel brought Sadeh to the conclusion that the political system must be replaced.
 He entered politics and led a movement in behalf of Holocaust survivors.
-He published a few articles in Israeli newspapers and had a public impact.
-Sadeh was elected a representative of that community and ran in the preliminary election of the Labor Party for the Knesset, or Israeli Parliament (1996), but was not elected.
-Following his activities, Sadeh was recently threatened and accused of being a traitor.
-Sadeh has taken libel action over the charges in Israeli Court (2011).
+He published a few articles in Israeli newspapers and prompted public responses.